codersMom/angular100-labs-2020-06-22/Ch04-PassingData/3event-binding/README.md

-# Chapter 4 Event Binding
+# Chapter 4 Passing Data: Event Binding

 ## Objectives

-- Add a button to each card that when clicked raises an alert showing that cards id.
+- Add a button to each card that when clicked calls a function to display an alert

 ## Steps